Azure/azure-arc-validation/testsuite/catalog.md

 - `test_check_pv_existence`: This test will watch the persistent volumes status and volume is bound to a claim.

 - `test_ds_cleanup`: This test will cleanup all the data service resources under the given namespace.

-## Data Services Cleanup

-By deleting the repective namespace we can clean up the Data services.

-kubectl delete namespace